 It’s not the oldest race run at the Moonee Valley racecourse, making its debut on the racing calendar in 1995, however the McEwan Stakes is one of the most popular with tens of thousands of fans attending to watch the sprint feature.

-2022 McEwan Stakes Information
+McEwan Stakes Race Details

-Time Of The McEwan Stakes: TBA
+What Time Is The McEwan Stakes: 4.15pm

-Venue For The McEwan Stakes: Moonee Valley Racecourse
+Where Is The McEwan Stakes: Moonee Valley Racecourse

 How To Live Stream The McEwan Stakes